 So here’s is my way to spend 3 days in Paris: first day, TGV siesta for almost 4 hours, and walk around.
 Second day, attend a creative event of some sort.
 Third day, eat all the delicious food you can’t find anywhere else, and go home before you eat some more.

 When I arrived, I checked into my Air Bnb.
-I love to see how people live.
-What flea finds they bring back in their home.
-What books are on display, and the colour of their furniture.
+I love to see how people arrange and decorate their home.
+What flea finds they bring back, what books are on display, and the colour of their furniture.
 I felt so at home in this one.
 I guess I love this mostly because I’ve always had an interest for home decor.
 I also like that I get to have my own space if I want to (introverts raise your hand).
 So yes, I like those super tiny apartments, real homes, on the top of a 6 floor building that may or may not have a lift.
 Luckily this flat is on the 7th floor, and there’s also a tiny little lift.
 Pfew.

 This trip is a little different somehow.
 I’ve been having all sorts of back pain for a few weeks, so I have to limit myself in terms of wandering endlessly.
 And well, since it’s Springtime, what could possibly be better than enjoying the view of a famous building that has been standing there for years, and to connect it with thousands of unique tiny little blooms that will only remain there for a couple of days?